Larry Francis Lebby

-Larry Francis Lebby, (September 8, 1950 – July 21, 2019) is a native South Carolinian.
+Larry Francis Lebby (September 8, 1950 – July 21, 2019) was a native South Carolinian.
 He was a nationally known painter, printmaker and artist working in Columbia, South Carolina.

 Early life and education

 Lebby was one of the Black students to integrate Airport High School.
 He attended Allen University and transferred to the University of South Carolina, graduating with a Master of Fine Arts in 1976.
 Lebby spoke about the role of University of South Carolina President Thomas F. Jones in his successful transfer.

 Artistic career

 Lebby served on the board of the South Carolina Arts Commission (affiliated with the National Endowment for the Arts) and on the Governor's Task Force for the Arts.

 Official portraits

 Lebby was known for his portraiture: a number of his state and other commissioned portraits of famous legislators, judges, educators and activists hang in the South Carolina State House and other public spaces: